 *post contains affiliate links so you can find the products I love to use too. (see full disclosure)

 Time to make it fit my decor because my expense is a few basic materials and a small amount of time.
-First, I remove the hardware and use my BOSS primer and my Triangle Brush to seal all the odor and prevent bleed through.
+First, I remove the hardware and use my favorite stain-blocking primer and my Triangle Brush to seal all the odor and prevent bleed through.
 Just FYI, that any piece with a cherry or mahogany finish that has had damage to it with scuffs and such will bleed through your paint.
 BOSS primer prevents all that and is an excellent odor barrier for smoke, etc. and prepares a great surface for accepting paint.
 This piece isn’t smoky, but I wanted that stain blocked.

 For me, seeing the new look is like a breath of fresh air.
 The dark stained before was pretty, but I prefer to create as much light as possible in my home.